RivuChk/cohort-courses/src/pages/courses/kmp.md

 ### Looks good?
 Enroll now.
 First Batch starting in October.

-Course Fees ₹20000 /- Discount of ₹5000 will be given to people buying this course along with the [Kotlin Language one](/courses/kotlin-lang/)
+Course Fees ₹20000 /- Discount will be given to people buying this course along with the [Kotlin Language one](/courses/kotlin-lang/)
 Please fill this form, and I'll get back to you with payment information.